biotope/biotope-element/docs/experimental.md

 ---

 This is a list of new `biotope-element` features we have decided to experiment with.
-None of these features are guaranteed to be available on the package itself.
+None of these features will be available on the package itself so the regular use of the package is not affected.

 If you want to give us feedback on these experiments, please do so on our issues on github.
 Each experiment below will have it linked at the bottom.